logoPostPlanify

 For solopreneurs on a budget, Buffer ($6/channel/mo) is the simplest option, and Zoho Social ($10/mo annual) is unbeatable if you already use the Zoho ecosystem.

-How We Tested These Hootsuite Alternatives
+How I Tested These Hootsuite Alternatives

 Quick Picks: Best Hootsuite Alternatives at a Glance